-- 1. All House and Client Money bank accounts are interest bearing. - 2.
+- 1. All House and FSCS Trust bank accounts are interest bearing. - 2.
 Funds received into the Objective 1 accounts from the Repayable Loan Facility and FSCS compensation deed may only be used to defray the associated costs of pursuing Objective 1. - 3.
 The Company's own House Assets may be used to defray the associated costs of pursing Objective 2 and 3 (insofar as realisations permit) with any surplus to be made available to the Company's Creditors. - 4.
 Client Money within the CMP is held separately to both House Assets and the Objective 1 funding account in designated Client accounts and held on trust for Clients. - 5.
-Client Money received following the PPE (known as CAI) is held in Post Pooling Accounts and segregated from the CMP, House Assets and the Objective 1 accounts which hold compensation advanced by the FSCS under the compensation deed - 6.
+Client Money received following the PPE (known as CAI) is held in Post Pooling Accounts and segregated from the CMP, House Assets and the Objective 1 accounts which hold compensation advanced by the FSCS under the compensation deed.
+During the period £1,657 of CAI was received into one of the CMP bank accounts but subsequently swept to a Post Pooling Account to maintain segregation (along with an additional £1,940 of CAI received in a prior period). - 6.
 Unless otherwise stated, all amounts in the receipts and payments accounts are shown exclusive of any attributable VAT.
 VAT is not recoverable in this matter and, accordingly, where VAT is charged and paid on expenses, it is shown as irrecoverable VAT. - 7.
-The JSAs drew down a further £3.0 million under the FSCS Compensation Deed during the reporting period.
+The JSAs did not drew down any funds under the FSCS Compensation Deed during the reporting period.
 As at the end of the period, funds advanced under the FSCS Compensation Deed total £19.6 million.
 These funds are an advance of compensation due to FSCS Protected Claimants in respect of their share of the costs of returning Custody Assets and / or Client Money and may only be used to defray the associated costs of pursuing Objective 1 as they fall due.